Christmas Books for Kids

 The Christmas Story The Brick Bible for Kids by Brendan Powell Smith

-If you’re a LEGO fan who celebrates Christmas — this is the book for you!!
+If you’re a LEGO fan who celebrates Christmas — this is the picture book for you!!
 (GIFT??)
 Each page is a photograph LEGO scene reenacting the Christmas story from when Mary and Joseph were engaged to when the family returns from Egypt.
 We loved figuring out what sets could have been used in the creation of each scene.
-It’s such a fun book to read!
+It’s such a fun book to read even if the photos are a little too dark.

 Ella Bella Ballerina and the Nutcracker by James Mayhew